 When Is World Breastfeeding Week?

-This year’s campaigns might look a little different, as people work around challenges of coronavirus.
-But the need for more education and awareness remains as important as ever.
+On the 30th anniversary of World Breastfeeding Week, the need for more education and awareness remains as important as ever.

-COVID-19 might in-person events a little bit more difficult for WBW this year.
-But there are still several ways to promote breastfeeding in your community.
-You can educate yourself on its importance, or donate money or resources to organizations that encourage breastfeeding.
+Even if you’re not able to attend a WBW event in person, there are still several ways to promote breastfeeding in your community.
+You can educate yourself on its importance or donate money or resources to organizations that encourage breastfeeding.

 On a smaller scale, you can simply encourage mothers you know.
 They’re doing their best to care for their babies, and having a small child is no easy task.
 Especially during these difficult times, offering your love and support to those who need it might be the best thing you can do to support the cause.